-If you love gyoza dumplings but don't want to work with a laborious dough and want to save a lot of time in the kitchen, try using rice paper instead of dough.
-As well as saving time, you'll also save some calories and carbs and achieve maximum crispiness with minimum effort.
-What's great is that you can always fill them up depending on what's currently in the house (this dish is a grateful leftovers saver) or what you're most craving.
-We opted for turkey stuffing this time and DO recommend! 🚀
+If you love gyoza dumplings but don't want to bother with laborious dough and want to save a lot of time in the kitchen, try using rice paper instead.
+As well as saving time, you'll also shave off some calories and carbs and achieve maximum crispiness with minimum effort.
+What's great is that you can always fill them with whatever you currently have in the house (this dish is great for using leftovers) or what you're most craving.
+We opted for turkey this time, and we DO recommend it! 🚀

 Nutrition (1 serving)